Bringing Safe Routes to your Community

 The Benefits of Safe Routes to School

 Meadowlink can help communities find solutions to create safe walking and bicycling environments for children.
 In order to achieve these goals we provide numerous services to the schools and municipalities in our service area who ask for them.
 Our services range from presentations on pedestrian and bike safety to creating school travel plans.
 We can help schools and communities get started by hosting events and providing tools for on-going programs that will get kids moving.
-Our services are provided through grant funding from the NJDOT and the Federal Highway Administration (FHWA) are free to schools.
+Our services, provided through grant funding from the NJDOT and the Federal Highway Administration (FHWA), are free to schools.
 We can work with individual schools, school districts, municipalities or community groups on a wide variety of programs.

 These are the primary services we provide (click on the links for more details):